underscoreio/essential-scala/src/pages/implicits/organising.md

 - the companion object of `Ordering`; and
 - the companion object of the type `B`, which is the type of elements in the list or any superclass.

-The practical upshot is we can define type class instances in the companion object of our types (the type `A` in this example) and they be found by the compiler without the user having to import them explicitly.
+The practical upshot is we can define type class instances in the companion object of our types (the type `A` in this example) and they will be found by the compiler without the user having to import them explicitly.

 In the previous section we defined an `Ordering` for a `Rational` type we created.
 Let's see how we can use the companion object to make this `Ordering` easier to use.